betaglot/plantabeta/docs/reference/Environment/Placeholder_EnvironmentProfile.md

 ## Element Properties

-- Size
+- Element Size
+- Element Shape
+- Element Color
--
+- Element's Frequency of Occurrence

-## ElementRelationshipsGraph
+## Element Relationships Chart

 Graph which represents how this element is related to other elements in Plantbeta.
+🛠 The Element Relationships Chart is still [under development](/development/ElementRelationshipDiagram)

 <img height="350" width="350" src="/DirectedGraph_UndirectedGraph.png"/>

 ## Related 🟩 EnvironmentElements 🟩